-I did indulge in the buffet a couple times and ended up eating like I was pregnant – think peanut butter smeared on chocolate French toast.
-It was delicious but not doing me any favors.
+I did indulge in the buffet a couple of times and ended up eating like I was pregnant – think peanut butter smeared on chocolate French toast.
+It was delicious but not doing me any favours.

 4) Buy the Booze Package

 We passed on this and ended up paying just as much by having a cocktail or two each day.
 Drinks aren’t cheap on the open sea.
 If you are intending to have a couple of drinks a day and wine with dinner, invest in the booze package.
 For a few hundred dollars you can drink all you want.
 Otherwise, it’s ~$15 USD +mandatoryy gratuity per drink.

 3-course meals every day for lunch and dinner certainly adds up.
 Balancing that out with a little sweat should be on everyone’s minds, not just this first-time cruiser.
 Norwegian Spirit has a great gym and, not surprisingly, was almost always empty.
 So go on, have that second dessert.
 I’ll see you at the gym.